MU North Logo

 Household items

 The household items shown here mainly include vessels and utensils used in the processing and consumption of milk.
 The use of birch bark in the construction of traditional dwellings is also shown.
+This example illustrates how older objects in museum collections help today's Sakha to identify and revive old and, in some cases, forgotten craft techniques.

 section image